caph1993/caph-docs/readme.md

  - A loading error component, used when the component promise is rejected.
  - An error-handler component, used when the component or the loading component throw an error.
 This one is always decorated with a default never-failing component that is defaulted when the error-handler component throws an error itself.
  - A space parser that determines how `caph.parse` should proceed when the component is the current `parentTag`.

+The simplest way of allowing all these, is by letting plugin definitions accept optional parameters: `setLoadingComponent`, `setJsxTrimming`

 ---